There has never been a better time to make our education technology systems, both here and around the world, smarter.

 Intelligent = decision making that advances learning

 An intelligent school system can provide its leaders with the tools and insights they need to make smarter decisions at the system level.
-Education systems in Illinois, Pennsylvania and Ohio, among others, are working with IBM to develop data systems that gather, integrate, analyse and present information about key performance factors such as attendance, literacy benchmarks and transfers.
+Education systems in Illinois, Pennsylvania and Ohio, among others, are working with IBM to develop data systems that gather, integrate, analyze and present information about key performance factors such as attendance, literacy benchmarks and transfers.
 Leaders and teachers can gain a full picture of student performance and make decisions at the system level that can enhance learning, spot troubling trends earlier and take action, and instill a sense of common purpose in working toward goals.

 A university major for tomorrow's world